Diegobg12/NY-instanews/README.md

     cssnano = require("gulp-cssnano"),
     eslint = require('gulp-eslint');
  ```
- + Acording to the configuration in gulpFile.js, all the files on `js`and `sass` folder will convert to the min version in `build`folder.
+ + According to the configuration in gulpFile.js, all the files on `js`and `sass` folder will convert to the min version in `build`folder.
  + Run `gulp`on the terminal, the index.html file will open on the browser.

 # GET THE API KEY.